Derek Hanekom: Later career

 Hanekom was a member of the ANC's National Executive Committee since 1994; National Working Committee; Chairperson of the National Disciplinary Committee and NEC Convener of the Western Cape.

 He also serves as the Deputy Chairperson of the Board of the Ahmed Kathrada Foundation.

 In August 2019 Hanekom took former President Jacob Zuma to court for defamation of character following Zuma's allegation on Twitter that Hanekom was a "known enemy agent".
 The court found Zuma's statement to be false and deflationary and ordered Zuma to issue a full and unconditional apology and retraction of his allegation.

 Retirement

 Ahead of the ANC's 55th National Conference in December 2022, Hanekom announced that he had declined the nomination for another term on the ANC NEC and would be retiring from politics at the conference.
 Hanekom said in an interview with Eyewitness News that he would continue being "critical voice" in the party.
+In April 2023, Hanekom was appointed as non-executive Chairman of South African Airways.